userguide-galaxea/Product_User_Guide/docs/Guide/B1/B1_Hardware_Guide.md

 </table>

-### **Operation Guide**
+#### Teleoperation

-The chassis can be controlled and operated using either a Joystick Controller or a Computing Unit.
+The chassis can be controlled and operated using either the Joystick Controller or the Computing Unit.

 Please ensure all switches (SWA/SWB/SWC/SWD) are in the top position before you do any actions.
 This will place the machine in a stop state, preventing the chassis from operating.

 <table style="border-collapse: collapse; width: 100%;">
     <thead>